Gunga Din: Adaptations and references in popular culture

+In 1988, the TV series Murder, She Wrote made a brief reference to the film adaptation in season 4 episode 14.
+In a party scene, Jessica Fletcher introduces Mr. Singh to a pair of fellow party guests.
+One of the pair, a somewhat uncouth Englishman called Mr. Davies, replies "Him being with the Indian embassy, I was telling him how much I enjoyed that picture, 'Gunga Din'."

 In 1996, the animated television series Animaniacs featured a segment called "Gunga Dot", in which the "Warner Sister" Dot has a job serving water to the patrons of a resort in a boiling hot desert near Bombay.
 After growing tired of the constant complaining, she releases the valve on the Warner Bros.
 Water Tower, which placates the guests and somehow creates the Indian Ocean.

+The BBC television sitcom Terry and June, broadcast on BBC1 from 1979 to 1987, featured a mynah bird called Gunga Din, owned by Aunt Lucy, played by Beryl Cooke.
+The bird first appeared in Happy Ever After, the BBC sitcom that later became Terry and June.

 In The Sopranos Season 1 Episode 6 'Pax Soprana' Livia Soprano states the woman living next door is constantly running water and states "Water, water, water.
 It's like I'm living next to Gunga Din!"

 In 2015, The Libertines, an English rock band, composed the single "Gunga Din" for their comeback album Anthems for Doomed Youth.
 The verse "You are a better man than I am" is used throughout the lyrics.

 In the song by Australian Paul Kelly, "Forty miles to Saturday night", there is a line, "And a band down there called Gunga Din".